IceLuna/Eagle/docs/source/components.rst

 Mesh Collider Component has the following parameters:

-1. `Mesh`.
+1. `Collision Mesh`.
 A mesh to create a collider from.

-2. `Static Friction`.
-Static friction defines the amount of friction that is applied between surfaces that are not moving lateral to each-other.

-3. `Dynamic Friction`.
-Dynamic friction defines the amount of friction applied between surfaces that are moving relative to each-other.

-4. `Bounciness`.
+2. `Physics Material`.

-5. `Is Trigger`.
+3. `Is Trigger`.
 Its role is to report that there has been an overlap with another shape.
 Trigger shapes play no part in the simulation of the scene.

-6. `Is Collision Visible`.
+4. `Is Collision Visible`.
 Can be used to visualize collision bounds.

-7. `Is Convex`.
+5. `Is Convex`.
 When set to true, collider will be created using a rough approximation of the mesh.
 Non-convex mesh collider can be used only with kinematic or static actors.

-8. `Is two-sided`.
+6. `Is two-sided`.
 Only affects non-convex mesh colliders.
 Non-convex meshes are one-sided meaning collision won't be registered from the back side.
 For example, that might be a problem for windows.
    So to fix this problem, you can set this flag to true

+7. `Affects NavMesh`.
+If set to false, it won't affect NavMesh builds.
+It still can be used as an obstacle though.

 .. figure:: imgs/components/mesh_collider.png
    :align: center